 With its quiet minor roads, exceptional natural sites and fine coastal paths, cyclists in Northern Ireland are spoilt for choice.
-Whether you take to the tarmac or venture off-road, the National Cycle Network has over 1,600km (995 miles) of routes from long distance rides to short trails for a lighter jaunt.
+Whether you take to the tarmac or venture off-road, the National Cycle Network has over 1,290 km (800 miles) of routes from long distance rides to short trails for a lighter jaunt.

 Visit the grave of St Patrick, Down Cathedral

-Visit the pilgrimage site of Ireland's patron saint, St Patrick.
-He may be the reason that massive amounts of Guinness are imbibed worldwide every 17 March, but his burial site at Down Cathedral is a more sobering affair – a lonely granite slab in the churchyard marks his grave.
+Visit the pilgrimage site of Ireland’s patron saint, St Patrick.
+He may be the reason that massive amounts of Guinness are consumed worldwide every 17 March, but his burial site at Down Cathedral, in the town of Downpatrick, is a more sobering affair – a lonely granite slab in the churchyard marks his grave.

 Wonder at the Giant's Causeway